-&lt;sup>7 This eligibility requirement differs from the RAM program, which allows both new and existing projects to participate.
+This eligibility requirement differs from the RAM program, which allows both new and existing projects to participate.

-SDG&E filed Advice Letter 2437-E December 18, 2012 requesting that the RAM program be expanded to include projects located in the Imperial Valley ("IV") region that are dynamically scheduled to the CAISO at the Imperial Valley substation.
+SDG&E filed Advice Letter 2437-E December 18, 2012 requesting that the RAM program be expanded to include projects located in the Imperial Valley ("IV") region that are dynamically scheduled to the California Independent System Operator Corp. ("CAISO") at the Imperial Valley substation.
 If the Commission approves this request, SDG&E would solicit projects for SunRate that are located either within SDG&E's service territory or in IV and dynamically scheduled to the CAISO at the IV Substation.

-&lt;sup>9 This eligibility requirement differs from the RAM program, which allows projects up to 20 MWs.
+12 This eligibility requirement differs from the RAM program, which allows projects up to 20 MWs.